I am currently a PhD student

 Corrections to the manuscript (to be made within three months of the defence) may be requested from the candidate before the authorisation of reproduction and the delivery of the diploma.

-The president draws up a report of the defence countersigned by each member of the jury.
+The chair draws up a report on the examination, countersigned by each member of the jury.
 There is no longer any mention.
-The defence report is sent to the candidate within a month of the defence.
+The examination report is sent to the candidate in the month following the examination.
+Corrections requested are checked by the jury chairman, who informs the ED.

-At the end of the defence and in case of admission, the doctor takes an oath, individually committing himself to respect the principles and requirements of scientific integrity in his future professional career, whatever the sector or field of activity.
+At the end of the defence, and if admitted, the doctor takes an oath, individually undertaking to respect the principles and requirements of scientific integrity in the rest of his or her professional career, whatever the sector or field of activity.

 The doctors' oath on scientific integrity is as follows: